 Theme

-The overall message or moral of a narrative which is intended to cause audiences to think on real-life issues or moral questions.
+A key message, concept or moral in a narrative which is intended to cause audiences to think on real-life issues and aspects of the human experience.

-Generally themes are literary techniques that define the story and are a reoccurring feature throughout the text.
-There can be more than one theme.
+Generally themes are literary techniques that define the story and are a recurring feature throughout the text.
+There is usually more than one theme.

 Are you looking for some extra help with English literary techniques?